StateArchivesOfNorthCarolina/tomes-packager/docs/documentation.md

 The sample files can be used with the command line options of some of the unit tests.

 # Modules
 TOMES Packager consists of single-purpose high, level module, **packager.py**.
-This creates a TOMES archival information package (AIP).
 It can be used as native Python class or as command line script.

 ## Using packager.py with Python
 To get started, import the module and run help():